xiechenghao111/react-movie-labs/movies/README.md

 + Feature 6  Add the review on the TV detail page
 + Feature 7  Add a new filter function
 + Feature 8  Add the pagination of page
++ Feature 9  Add the third-party authentication

+## Setup requirements.
+You need to install npm install @auth0/auth0-react, the SDK exposes methods and variables that help you integrate Auth0 with your React application idiomatically using React Hooks or Higher-Order Components.

 ## API endpoints.
 + Toprated movie page - /movie/top_rated